Alpina B12: B12 5.7 and 6.0 E-KAT (E38)

 B12 5.7The B12 5.7 was introduced in 1995 and was based on the new BMW 7 Series (E38).
 Using the 750i/iL as the base, the B12 uses a modified version of the newly introduced BMW M73 V12 engine.
-The modifications included increased displacement to 5.7-litres, a modified air intake system, new cylinder heads, and higher compression Mahle pistons.
+The modifications included the engine displacement enlarged to 5.7 litres, a modified air intake system, new cylinder heads, and higher compression Mahle pistons.
 These modifications allowed the engine to have a power output of 285 kW and 560 Nm of torque.
 The engine was mated to a 5-speed ZF automatic transmission featuring a new gear change system called the "Switch-Tronic" system by the manufacturer.
 The system allowed the driver to put the car in a manual shift mode in which gears were changed via buttons on the back of the steering wheel.

 Exterior changes include a front chin spoiler with Alpina lettering, 20-inch multi-spoke alloy wheels, "B12 5.7 Switch-Tronic" badging, choice of new colours and optional Alpina pinstriping.
 Later cars had "B12 E-KAT" badging at the rear emphasising the use of an electronically heated metal catalyst in the catalytic converter of the car which reduced emissions.

 The interior had anthracite leather with contrast stitching as standard equipment along with wood trim and an Alpina instrument cluster.
 It was customisable according to the customer specifications.
 The interior also had a plaque signifying the production number of the car.

 Performance figures include a 0-100 kph acceleration time of 6.4 seconds and a top speed of 280 kph.
-Production of the B12 5.7 continued till 1998 before it was replaced by the B12 6.0 which was based on the facelift 7 Series.
+Production of the B12 5.7 continued until 1998 before it was replaced by the B12 6.0, based on the facelifted 7-Series.
 A total of 202 cars were made.

 B12 6.0The B12 6.0 was introduced in 1999 and was based on the facelift 750i/iL.
 The B12 6.0 used a modified version of the BMW M73 V12 engine.
-The modifications include enlarged engine capacity to 6.0-litres, higher compression Mahle aluminium pistons, modified camshafts, and air intakes, Bosch Motronic M5 2.1 fuel injection, and a new exhaust system with a catalytic converter having an electronically heated metal catalyst.
+The modifications include enlarged engine displacement to 6.0 litres, higher compression Mahle aluminium pistons, modified camshafts, and air intakes, Bosch Motronic M5 2.1 fuel injection, and a new exhaust system with a catalytic converter having an electronically heated metal catalyst.
 These modifications allowed the engine to have a power output of 316 kW and 600 Nm of torque making it the largest and most powerful naturally aspirated engine ever made by the manufacturer.
 The transmission was the same ZF 5-speed Switch Tronic as used in the B12 5.7.

 Exterior and interior modifications remained the same as the B12 5.7 but the B12 6.0 used wider tyres having sizes of 245/40ZR20 tyres at the front and 275/35ZR20 at the rear.

 Performance figures include a 0-100 kph acceleration time of 5.9 seconds, a standing kilometre time of 23.5 seconds and a top speed of 291 kph.
-Production of the B12 6.0 continued till 2001 and a total of 94 cars were made.
+Production of the B12 6.0 continued until 2001, and a total of 94 cars were made.